DaxiaK/MyDiary/README.md

 3. Add location in diary

-## Usecase
+## Use case

-Because DVD/BD doesn't be released  now, so the use case is from my memory and network information.
+Because DVD/BD aren't released yet, so the use case is made from my memory and network information.
-If you have any idea or find some function what I lose  , you can tell me or update the use case in **/UML/MyDiary.mdj**  by [starUML](http://staruml.io/):
+If you have any idea or find some functionality that I miss, you can tell me or update the use case in **/UML/MyDiary.mdj**  by [starUML](http://staruml.io/):

 ![](/screenshot/usercase.png)